Restaurateurs, if you aren’t part of the social media marketing for restaurants trend yet then we need to have a conversation.

 Image credit: Instagram user @atleatstv

 If you have the ability to get a professional photographer to come in, do it.
 If you can’t, here are a few tips to take some killer shots with your phone:

-- Make it bright: Bright, colorful images are more pleasing to the eye and catch attention better than dark, shadowy ones (save the mood lighting for your dining room).
+Bright, colorful images are more pleasing to the eye and catch attention better than dark, shadowy ones (save the mood lighting for your dining room).

-- Work that angle: Straight on shots are fine, but really common.
-Try taking the photo looking straight down, or put the camera right a level with the table edge.
-Play around with your space and see what you come up with.
+Straight-on shots are fine but really common.
+Try taking the photo looking straight down, or put the camera right at a level with the table edge.

 You want those photos to be as big and in as high a resolution as possible, that way any resizing or touch-ups you have to do will be easier.

-- Filters: Most phones come with several filter options and the ability to do the most basic of touch ups with brightness and contrast.
+Most phones come with several filter options and the ability to do the most basic of touch-ups with brightness and contrast.

 And don’t forget your number one source of free images – your customers.